-We are the women whose day (and night!) of labour doesn’t say much about us as a person, and isn’t a postnatal label we’ve slapped on ourselves, merely as a way of helping decide which clump of mothers we’ll gravitate towards (and which mothers we’ll secretly scorn) at mother’s group.
+We are the women whose day (and night!) of labour doesn’t say much about us as a person.
+Though it does help us decide which clump of mothers we’ll gravitate towards (and which mothers we’ll secretly scorn) at Mother’s Group.

 My epidural-less birth

-I have one child, a beautiful boy, whom I gave birth to a little over 16 months ago.
-His birth was a fairly routine vaginal birth, and had no significant complications, other than the fact that like many first-time mothers, my baby took his sweet time coming.
+I have one child, a beautiful boy, whom I gave birth to four years ago.
+It was a fairly routine vaginal birth, and had no significant complications, other than the fact that like many first-time mothers, my baby took his sweet time arriving.

-But there was one minor risk factor in my son’s position in utero that’s quite unusual (it happens in 20 percent of first-time pregnancies.)
+There was just one minor risk factor in my son’s position in utero, (it happens in 20 percent of first-time pregnancies.)
 He had what’s called a ‘high head’.
 Basically, his head wasn’t engaged in the pelvis or pressing on my cervix, sending a signal to my body that labour should start, and then progress.

 Why I wish I had an epidural (or at least seriously considered it)

-During my last trimester, a few women I knew personally had given birth naturally.
+During my last trimester, a few women I knew had given birth naturally.

 As they told me their birth stories, I mistakenly thought that because they could cope with a natural birth, I could forgo the drugs too.
 They were a similar age, fitness level and body type.
 That’s all that mattered, right?

-I didn’t factor in that both these women had babies whose heads were engaged weeks before they gave birth.
-Or the fact that both women pushed out their baby boys in less than 15 minutes.
+Both women had babies whose heads were engaged weeks before they gave birth.
+And both women pushed out their baby boys in less than 15 minutes.

 The factors that played in my son’s birth

 I was in labour for just over 24 hours.
-I went into early labour at 9pm, and had steady contractions until we went to hospital at 7am the next morning.
-During that time I found the calm birthing strategies worked for me and my husband, at least for the first few hours.
+I went into early labour at 9pm, and had steady contractions until we went to hospital at seven the next morning.
+During that time I found the calm birthing strategies worked for me (and my husband), at least for the first few hours.